dashingsoft/pyarmor/src/mechanism.md

 ```

-By default, bytecode will be decrypted by DES algorithm.
+By default, bytecode will be encrypted by DES algorithm.
 If it's
 disabled, another simple algorithm is applied.
 Now run "benchmark.py"
 to prepare new test data